Chart Color Schemes

 South Kempsey is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-South Kempsey's dwelling structure, as per the latest Census, comprised 91.4% houses and 8.7% other dwellings.
-In comparison, Non-Metro NSW had 88.8% houses and 11.2% other dwellings.
-Home ownership in South Kempsey was 35.6%, with mortgaged dwellings at 30.3% and rented ones at 34.1%.
-The median monthly mortgage repayment was $1,300, below Non-Metro NSW's average of $1,330.
-Weekly rent in South Kempsey was $270, compared to Non-Metro NSW's $300.
-Nationally, South Kempsey's mortgage repayments were lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+South Kempsey's dwelling structures, as per the latest Census, consisted of 91.4% houses and 8.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 88.8% houses and 11.2% other dwellings.
+Home ownership in South Kempsey stood at 35.6%, with mortgaged dwellings at 30.3% and rented ones at 34.1%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,330.
+Median weekly rent in South Kempsey was $270, compared to Non-Metro NSW's $300.
+Nationally, South Kempsey's mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing